DOAGenesys/G-Airlines-API/README.md

-# Genesys Flight API Demo
+# G Airlines API Demo

-This project is a standalone Next.js API that refactors a set of Genesys Cloud Functions into modern, serverless API endpoints.
-The API replicates the exact logic and data contracts of the original functions, providing a secure, rate-limited, and easily deployable solution for demonstration purposes, hosted on Vercel.
+This project is a standalone Next.js that exposes a set of API endpoints used for Genesys Cloud demo purposes.
+The API provides a secure, rate-limited, and easily deployable solution for demonstration purposes, hosted on Vercel.

 ## ✨ Features

-* **Five Core Endpoints**: Replicates all original flight-related functions.
+* **Five Core Endpoints**: Flight-related functions.
 * **Secure by Default**: API Key Authorization and IP-based Rate Limiting.
 * **Modern Tech Stack**: Next.js 14, TypeScript, Vercel.
 * **Integrated Tooling**: Uses `redis` for rate limiting.